-- Although there was a noise report submitted with the application, no background noise levels were presented in the report.
+- 6.49 Although there was a noise report submitted with the application, no background noise levels were presented in the report.
 It is envisaged that The A449 Wolverhampton Road would be the main source of environmental noise affecting the proposed residential site.
-Some of the proposed houses are to be located between the proposed development at Former Lea Castle Centre site and Wolverhampton Road, with some properties adjacent to this road. - It is assumed that the baseline noise levels at the proposed housing would be similar to those measured by WBM at Location 7 (Castle Barns), which is around 150 metres from Wolverhampton Road.
-The average background noise level at Castle Barns, measured in 2018 using the installed meter was 41 dB LA90,T. Using guidance in PPGM, this indicates that 51 dB LAeq,1h would be an appropriate site noise limit for these properties. - 6.50 The calculated site noise level for normal, day to day operations is 46 dB $L{Aeq,1h}$ for the housing at the Lea Castle Village.
-This complies with the suggested PPGM site noise limit of 51 dB $L{Aeq,1h}$ at this location. - 6.51 The calculated noise due to temporary operations is 50 dB LAeq,1h.
-This is well below the PPGM noise limit of 70 dB LAeq,1h for such activities. - 6.52 As such, operations at the proposed quarry at Lea Castle Farm would not cause any significant impact at the proposed residential development at the Lea Castle Village site.
+Some of the proposed houses are to be located between the proposed development at Former Lea Castle Centre site and Wolverhampton Road, with some properties adjacent to this road. - 6.50 It is assumed that the baseline noise levels at the proposed housing would be similar to those measured by WBM at the Lea Castle Centre site, with an average value of 45 dB LA90,T. Using guidance in PPGM, this indicates that 55 dB LAeq,1h would be an appropriate site noise limit for these properties. - 6.51 The calculated site noise level at Lea Castle Village for normal, day to day operations is 46 dB LAeq,1h for the original scheme and 44 dB LAeq,1h for the revised scheme.
+This is well below the suggested PPGM site noise limit of 55 dB LAeq,1h for this development. - 6.52 The calculated noise due to temporary operations is 50 dB $L{Aeq,1h}$ .
+This is well below the PPGM noise limit of 70 dB $L{Aeq,1h}$ for such activities. - 6.53 As such, operations at the proposed quarry at Lea Castle Farm would not cause any significant adverse noise impact at the proposed residential development at the Lea Castle Village site.